iluwatar/java-design-patterns/producer-consumer/README.md

 ## Applicability
 Use the Producer Consumer idiom when

-* decouple system by separate work in two process produce and consume.
+* Decouple system by separate work in two process produce and consume.
-* addresses the issue of different timing require to produce work or consuming work
+* Addresses the issue of different timing require to produce work or consuming work